Ana1Pau/Ana1Pau/README.md

 ### <div align="center"></div>

-- 🔭 I’m currently working on:  Patents in Virtual Reality
+- 🔭 I’m currently working on:  Patents in Virtual Reality and writing a comic